New Norfolk Structure Plan Spatial strategic planning

 - an overall vision for the town based on key directions

 - the development of clear objectives for the zoning of the town, including the identification of residential, commercial and industrial areas

-- The identification of key economic development opportunities within the town including key underutilised sites such as Willow Court.
+- the identification of key economic development opportunities in the town, including key underutilised sites such as Willow Court

-- The identification of a settlement boundary giving regard to key land connections and values.
+- the identification of a settlement boundary, having regard to the main land connections and values